Ariett/react-project/README.md

 - **Features:**
   - Add, edit, update, and delete yachts from their fleet.
   - Change statuses of reservations - confirm or decline.

+## Project structure

+The project has 2 folders, one for the React application (yachter) and one for the server.

+### Components

+The application has a variaty of components most of which are shared.

+The components specific to the user type are in members and yacht-owner folders.

 ## Server Side